ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 All of these consistency models are ***safety*** properties (because you can violate them in a finite execution), whereas eventual consistency is a ***liveness*** property.

 With eventual consistency, the clue is in the name ***eventual***.
-This refers to the fact that consistency will be achieved, but only after  some unspecified period of time has elapsed &mdash; so, you could wait for ever without violating this condition.
+This refers to the fact that consistency will be achieved, but only after  some unspecified period of time has elapsed &mdash; so, you could wait forever without violating this condition.

 The term "*eventual consistency*" has been something of a buzzword in the last 15 years, and has often been mistakenly lumped together with strong, causal and FIFO consistency.
 This is not the case because these are two different categories of property.